opengamedata/opengamedata-doc/src/01_core-basics/configurations.md

 # Configuring OpenGameData

-An example configuration file (from the config template):
+An example configuration file (based on the config template):

 ```python
 settings = {